 Until now marketers have chosen to ignore this subject, and therefore failed to be included in their organisation’s sustainability target and reporting conversations.
 This is a problem as marketing’s Scope 3 emissions, which arise predominately from their external expenditure on promoting their businesses goods and services i.e., advertising, are starting to come under the spotlight.

-Advertising and media agencies have been waiting for their clients to demand a service around environmental improvements.
+Advertising and media agencies have been waiting for their clients to demand environmental marketing solutions.
 Every agency was interested and making appropriate noises but until someone was willing to pay for it there was little effort to lead in this planet-saving arena.

 So now every agency is having to play catch up.